 These aren’t the only social bookmarking or content community sites out there—not by a long shot—but they are good examples that can help you get brainstorming and possibly get started in this wing of content promotion.

 Generally, I avoid recommending paid advertising for online marketing, and it’s not just because I run an inbound marketing firm; it’s because in all the testing I’ve done, I’ve never been able to generate a positive ROI from paid ads.
-I’m not expert, but even after hiring paid advertising experts, it has simply never worked for my business.
+I’m not expert, but even after hiring paid channels experts, it has simply never worked for my business strategy.

-That being said, paid advertising can be used as a way to promote your content—especially if all you’re looking for is a short-term boost or to “seed” your new content with eyeballs.
+That being said, paid advertising can be used as a way to promote your create content — especially if all you’re looking for is a short-term boost or to “seed” your new content with eyeballs.
 If you choose to use paid advertising for your content promotion, I highly encourage you to hedge your bets with a number of other, more long-term investments in your brand visibility.